Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Candidate technologies for 6G ISAC in FR3

 One of the primary purposes of ELAAs is to adopt beamforming to achieve a much larger total channel gain than that with a single antenna element.
-With far-field assumption, the effective array gain typically increases linearly with the number of antennas, and it is independent of the propagation distance ($d_p$).
+With the far-field assumption, the effective array gain typically increases linearly with the number of antennas, and it is independent of the propagation distance ($d_p$).
 Hence, the antenna and array gains can be decoupled in the far-field.
 However, the gains of an antenna and the array in the near-field must be treated jointly, and it exclusively depends on $d_p$.
 Figure~\ref{fig:array_gain_prop_dis_N} shows the variations of the array gain of an ELAA against $d_p$ and $N$ in the array.
-Specifically, the normalized array gain, which is computed as a ratio between the total received power of the ELAA with $N$ antennas and the received power of $N$ references antennas, is plotted while keeping the arrays aperture size ($D$) the same for the frequencies 3.5\,GHz in FR1, 7.8 and 15\,GHz in FR2, and 28\,GHz in FR3.
-Since $D$ is fixed, the Fraunhofer array distance increases with carrier frequency.
+Specifically, the normalized array gain, which is computed as a ratio between the total received power of the ELAA with $N$ antennas and the received power of $N$ reference antennas, is plotted while keeping the arrays aperture size ($D$) the same for the frequencies 3.5\,GHz in FR1, 7.8 and 15\,GHz in FR3, and 28\,GHz in FR2.
+Since $D$ is fixed, the Fraunhofer array distance increases with the carrier frequency.
 It is seen that the normalized array gain varies with $d_p$ and $N$.
-This clearly justifies the need to capture unique near-field propagation characteristics for efficient implementation of ISAC in FR3 band.
+This justifies the need to capture unique near-field propagation characteristics for the efficient implementation of ISAC in the FR3 band.

-For ELAAs in FR3 band, the UEs and radar targets for automotive applications are likely to be located in the extended near-field.
-Rigorous measurement campaigns \cite{Gao2015} have revealed that the statistical signal properties vary significantly over ELAAs, and spatial WSS assumption may no longer be valid.
+For ELAAs in the FR3 band, the UEs and radar targets for automotive applications are likely to be located in the extended near-field.
+Rigorous measurement campaigns \cite{Gao2015} have revealed that the statistical signal properties vary over ELAAs, and the spatial WSS assumption may no longer be valid.
 Consequently, the far-field planar wavefront and spatially WSS assumptions may no longer be valid for ELAAs.
-Thus, the existing physical-layer ISAC designed based on far-field channel models will become inaccurate/incomplete once ELAAs are adopted in FR3 band.
-The first key challenge is to establish theoretical foundations of unique ELAA channel features such as multiple depth-of-foci, non-WSS and visibility regions in spatial domain to implement ISAC in FR3 band.
-The second challenge is to discover efficient ISAC system designs to leverage unique ELAA near-field channel features to practically realize integration gains of ISAC designs.
+Thus, the existing physical-layer ISAC designs based on far-field channel models will become inaccurate/incomplete once ELAAs are adopted in the FR3 band.
+The first key challenge is to establish theoretical foundations for unique ELAA channel features such as multiple depth-of-foci, non-WSS and visibility regions in the spatial domain to implement ISAC in the FR3 band.
+The second challenge is to discover efficient ISAC system designs that leverage unique ELAA near-field channel features to practically realize integration gains of ISAC designs.